nesRobles/GapDetection/README.md

 <img src="GapPics/Settings2.JPG" alt="Logo" width="600" height="300">

 From the main, select a venue and click the gap button.
 This will take you to the gap window.
 The Gap window consists of a top and bottom time bar, two position legends and the center where the gap information will be displayed.
+In the middle there are dark gray squares.
+Each row of gray squars falls in line with a specific position on the position legend.
+The program will check if the position on the postion legend is represented in the excel file within that particular time interval.
+If it is, then the gray square will turn blue.
+If not, then it will stay gray.

 <img src="GapPics/Display1.jpg" alt="Logo" width="400" height="250">     <img src="GapPics/Display2.jpg" alt="Logo" width="400" height="251">